OMKE/Portfolio/README.md

 We can add as many dynamic routes as we want, we just need to add new entry to `routes` set. 'url' key stands for API URL and 'name' is the route name in our frontend app.

 #### Without Docker
+1. Navigate to `backend` folder
-1. ```$ cp .env.example .env```
+2. ```$ cp .env.example .env```
-2. Change the data in .env file accordingly (mysql connection)
+3. Change the data in .env file accordingly (mysql connection)
-3. Generate APP_KEY with:
+4. Generate APP_KEY with:
 ```$ php artisan key:generate```
-4. Generate JWT_SECRET with:
+5. Generate JWT_SECRET with:
 ```$ php artisan jwt:secret```
-4. Migrate the database and seed with data:
+6. Migrate the database and seed with data:
 ```$ php artisan migrate:fresh --seed```
-5. Make a symlink to storage path:
+7. Make a symlink to storage path:
 ```$ php artisan storage:link```
-6. Start the server:
+8. Start the server:
 ```$ php artisan serve```
+9. Navigate to `frontend` folder and run `npm i && npm start`
+10. Access frontend app on http://localhost:4200

 **Note**
+For SSR and SSG see instructions above

+**Note**
 In order to send an email when a new message is created, you need to run queue worker.
-For development: `$ php artisan queue:work`
+For development run: `$ php artisan queue:work` in another terminal window
 For production, Laravel recommends
 [Supervisor](https://laravel.com/docs/8.x/queues#supervisor-configuration)